TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/015 Login page.md

 ```

 We declare the page directive, i.e. the sub-uri to get to the Login page.\
 There is a using statement, and then two @inject statements.
-This gives us an instance of IAuthService (i.e. the JwtAuthService) and an instance of the NavigationManager.
+This gives us an instance of IAuthService (i.e. the `JwtAuthService`) and an instance of the `NavigationManager`.

 The code block is here: